 #4 – Visit A Kiwi Bird Centre

 You see kiwi birds as stuffed animals, on key chains, paper weights, postcards, and stickers but you’ll never see them in real life unless you do one of two things.
-You can go on a night time safari out into one of the few habitats where they can still be naturally found such as near Okarito or you can go to one of many kiwi centres.
+You can go on a nighttime safari out into one of the few habitats where they can still be naturally found such as near Okarito or you can go to one of many kiwi centers.

 You’d think the national bird of New Zealand would be everywhere but they are in fact endangered in the wild because of introduced predators such as the stout and possum.
 To start, there aren’t that many of them and on top of that they’re nocturnal creatures so you won’t see them wandering around during the day.
 As a result, the only real guaranteed way to spot them are in places that recreate their habitat.

-While I wish I could’ve taken a photo, no cameras are actually allowed in the kiwi sanctuary and even if I could, the photos would turn out terribly because it’s in near darkness inside.
+While we wish we could’ve taken a photo, no cameras are actually allowed in the kiwi sanctuary and even if we could, the photos would turn out terribly because it’s in near darkness inside.
 It makes sense that cameras aren’t allowed because they know people will accidentally trigger their flash.

 Centre such as the National Kiwi Centre in Hokitika are incredibly family friendly and can be explored at your own pace.
 Other animals you’ll find here are the giant longfin eels and the native reptile called tuatara that were considered extinct until rediscovered in 2005.